kuzeyatay/RYB-team-8-2025-Code/README.md

 - fix the heartbeat module sign off issue.

-- change entire display ui of slaves
+- change entire display ui of slaves (if we want to win the prize ig)

-- fix the outside screen boundry issue with some clever logic
+- fix the outside screen boundry issue with some clever logic (maybe)

 - implement a viable test decision making algorithm

-- Emergency stop button on every submodule if something goes wrong
+- Emergency stop button on every submodule if something goes wrong(especially the motor one)